-Your passwords reside in a single encrypted textfile:
+Your passwords reside in an encrypted textfile, by default:

 The store can contain simple entries: